-As I mentioned in the comments of that post, the goal of the gallery was simply for inspiration.
-I’m glad that readers appreciate the need for usability and that they place that need above the importance of a design that will wow visitors.
-With that in mind, I thought it would be beneficial to take a look at the challenge of implementing a creative design while still maintaining a website that functions in a user-friendly manner.
+I’m glad that readers appreciate the need for usability and that they place that need above the importance of a design that “wow’s” visitors.
+With that in mind, I thought it would be beneficial to take a look at the challenge of implementing a creative design and how to use unique layout techniques on the web.

 Why Use A Unique Layout?

 Most of the websites included in the gallery clearly set out to create something unique rather than simply use a fairly standard and safe design.
 I think anytime something unique is created there are going to be those that like it and those that don’t.
 I doubt the goal of most of these sites was to appeal to everyone that visited.
 In some cases, the unique layout and design is excellent for branding, and that is probably one of the main benefits of the design.
 Visitors arrive, see something different than every other website they’ve been on that day, and hopefully they’ll remember it.

 Although a unique website can help for branding purposes, it may also cause some problems for visitors.
 As Eric commented:

 “I enjoy looking at sites that break away from the norm.
 They really work well for certain purposes.
 As a portfolio or gallery, they’re great.
 However, if you’re looking for a way to display information… simple is good.
 In my opinion, a website should showcase its design OR its information.
 Both is simply too distracting.”